Download the 2019 map book for Oxfam Trailwalker Sydney here!

 The 2019 trail features the well-known Great North Walk and the Harbour to Hawkesbury Walking Track in the beautiful bushland of northern Sydney.

 Check out the trail overview and profile below for a summary of the trail route.

 The 100km trail begins in the riverside township of Brooklyn on the Hawkesbury River.
 Starting with picturesque views at Parsley Bay, the trail quickly enters the bush and joins the Great North Walk.
-It then winds its way through the northernmost reaches of Ku-ring-gai Chase National Park and Berowra Regional Valley Park, presenting you with great physical challenges while your legs are still fresh.
+It then winds its way through the northernmost reaches of Ku-ring-gai Chase National Park and Berowra Valley National Park, presenting you with great physical challenges while your legs are still fresh.
 The 50km trail starts at Bobbin Head, and continues along the 100km trail for the majority of the walk.